chill1Penguin/er605v2_openwrt_install/MTD_backup/README.md

 # MTD partitions backup
 This steps provide a method of backing up TP-Link ER605 MTD partitions before installing OpenWRT in case you want to fall back to the original firmware.
-These instructions and code are based on this How-To [https://openwrt.org/docs/guide-user/installation/generic.backup?do=#create_full_mtd_backup](https://openwrt.org/docs/guide-user/installation/generic.backup?do=#create_full_mtd_backup)
+These instructions and code are based on this How-To [https://openwrt.org/docs/guide-user/installation/generic.backup?do=#create_full_mtd_backup](https://openwrt.org/docs/guide-user/installation/generic.backup?do=#create_full_mtd_backup) and [these](https://github.com/chill1Penguin/er605v2_openwrt_install/issues/21#issue-2843453155)  intructions.

 > [!WARNING]
 > **Use at your own risk.
 Your device may become bricked if you do something wrong or as a result of a bug.** It is assumed that you understand what these scripts do and what you are doing.